 There is a lot of talk out there about bullying.We teach our kids to be kind and to not bully others.
 We also teach them what to do when someone is bullying them or others.
+Standing up for themselves is a crucial life skill!

 These days, we even have to talk to them about cyberbullying!

 With the prevalence of child and teen suicides in this country, it’s no wonder these discussions are being held on a regular basis – in homes, schools, businesses, and communities.
-Teaching our kids to stand up for themselves against bullies is something that could very well save lives.

 There are a lot of situations throughout life where many of us shrink back and stay quiet when what we really wanted to do was stand up and be heard.